 SEARCH THE FULL MLS, SET YOUR OWN SEARCH

-You can search the MLS for houses to your hearts content here.
+You can search the MLS for houses to your hearts content on this page.
 You can search anywhere in the Phoenix area.
-Or click on one of the predefined searches to the left.
 This is the place to find your new home.
 No parameters have been set on this page.
 The other pages have preset home searches.
+You can click on one of the predefined searches .
 If you have ANY questions about how to search the MLS for the house of your dreams or about a particular house feel free to call me or fill out the contact information to the right and I will be happy contact you.

 Scroll down the page for some helpful tips.

 You can edit this search to meet your needs.
 You can establish the geographic area, dwelling type, square footage, number of bedrooms, number of stories, pool or no pool.
 There is a list of over 40 search parameters you can set.
 Your home is out there waiting for you.